math-reis/python-basic-projects/arithmetic-formatter/README.md

 # Arithmetic Formatter

+This is a project made as a requirement to obtain the certificate of the course [Scientific Computing with Python](https://www.freecodecamp.org/learn/scientific-computing-with-python/) from freeCodeCamp.org.

 ### Assignment

 Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes: